mdolab/pyoptsparse/paper/paper.md

     fail = False
     return funcs, fail
 ```
-Note that only the nonlinear constraints need to be evaluated here.
+Only the nonlinear constraints need to be evaluated here.
-Next, we set up the optimization problem, including design variables, objective and constraints.
+Next, we set up the optimization problem, including design variables, objective, and constraints.
 ```python
 # Optimization Object
 optProb = Optimization("Example Optimization", objfunc)